577 Attacks Per Hour: The Cybersecurity Crisis SA SMEs Are Ignoring

 What the Data Actually Says

-R2.2 billion is the estimated annual loss to South African businesses from cybercrime — ransomware payments, recovery costs, lost revenue during downtime, and reputational damage.
+R2.2 billion is the estimated annual loss to South African businesses from cybercrime.
+That number includes ransomware payments, recovery costs, lost revenue during downtime, and reputational damage that's harder to quantify but no less real.

 The specific attack types hitting SA SMEs right now:

-• Ransomware — attackers encrypt your data and demand payment to restore access.
+- Ransomware — attackers encrypt your data and demand payment to restore access.
 Downtime runs from days to weeks.
+Recovery, even with a ransom paid, is not guaranteed.

-• Credential theft — automated tools test millions of username/password combinations against login pages.
+- Credential theft — automated tools test millions of username/password combinations against login pages.
+If your admin password is "admin123" or "Passw0rd", this takes seconds.

-• Malware injection — malicious code embedded in your website that steals visitor data, redirects traffic, or turns your site into a spam launcher.
+- Malware injection — malicious code embedded in your website that steals visitor data, redirects traffic, or turns your site into a spam launcher without you knowing.

 Why SMEs Are Actually the Preferred Target

 Less security investment.
 Large enterprises spend millions on security infrastructure and dedicated staff.
 SMEs typically spend close to nothing.
-The attack surface is the same size — but the defences are incomparably weaker.
+The attack surface is the same size — a website is a website, an email server is an email server — but the defences are incomparably weaker.

 Gateway to bigger targets.
+This one surprises people.
 If your SME is a supplier or service provider to a larger enterprise, your compromised credentials become the backdoor that attackers use to reach the bigger organisation.
+You're not the target.
+You're the door.

 Easy entry points.
-Most SME websites are built on standard platforms — WordPress, Wix, Shopify — and run standard plugins.
+Most SME websites are built on standard platforms — WordPress, Wix, Shopify — and run standard plugins and integrations.
 The vulnerabilities in these systems are publicly documented.
+An automated tool can run through a known vulnerability list in minutes.
+If you haven't patched, you're in.

 The Five Most Common Vulnerabilities in SA SME Websites

-• Shared hosting with no isolation.
 Many entry-level hosting plans put hundreds of websites on the same server.
-If one site on that server gets compromised, it can spread.
+If one site on that server gets compromised, it can spread to others.
+You have no control over your neighbours' security hygiene — but you share their exposure.

-• No backup plan.
-If your site gets hit by ransomware and you have no recent backup, your options are pay the ransom (with no guarantee), rebuild from scratch, or accept the loss.
+This is the one that turns an incident into a catastrophe.
+If your site gets hit by ransomware or malicious code injection and you have no recent backup, your options are pay the ransom (with no guarantee of recovery), attempt to rebuild from scratch, or accept the loss.
+Most SMEs discover their backup situation in the worst possible moment.

 What Secure Web Development Actually Looks Like